 Prioritization of goals varies greatly based on respondents' earning objectives.
 Among career creatives, the most common goal is to earn more money overall (28%).
-Fewer career creatives (20%) focus on increasing their earnings from their primary creative practice to reduce the number of hours theu spend working in other occupations.
+Fewer career creatives (20%) focus on increasing their earnings from their primary creative practice to reduce the number of hours they spend working in other occupations.
 However, among the respondents who don't view their creative practice as their primary career, but nonetheless consider earning income from their creative work a major motivation, that relationship is reversed.
 Their most common goal is to reduce the time they spend working in other jobs to focus more on creative work (25%), whereas increasing total income is a less prevalent concern (22%).

-"My goal [at fashion shows] is to sell product because that's how we really make our money. ...
-Fans and fashion shows don't necessarily equate to more buying." - Fashion Designer Those who don't see income as a primary motivation for their creative work have greater interest in improving their creative technique and the quality of their work.
-For them, the satisfaction of improving their skills may be an intrinsic motivation.
-"I think it's just knowing that the work is out there for people to see ...
-I don't need an award or anything like that." - Photographer Among the goals that were assessed in the survey, reaching a larger audience with their creative practice is the top priority for a sizable portion of respondents across all earning objectives.
-Twenty-six percent of respondents who would like to earn some income from their creative work, but don't see income as a major motivation selected the option, as did 18% of the career creatives.
+"My goal [at fashion shows] is to sell product, because that's how we really make our money. ...
+Fans and fashion shows does not equate to the buying."